9in9er/my-plants-app/README.md

 Hey!

-This is app for you and your plants.
-You can add plant at list, fixed watering day.
+This app is for you and your plants.
+You can add plants to a list and set a watering day.

 [Try it!](https://my-plants-app.vercel.app/)